 Beyond that level of snobbery, there are plenty of teas that are enjoyable with a splash of milk or a cube of sugar.
 Additionally, there are many traditions of adding milk, sugar, or both to tea, spanning all the way from England to Tibet.

 How You Like It

 When all is said and done, it should be a matter of personal taste.
 If you enjoy milk and sugar in your tea, by all means, add it.
-After all, you are the one who is drinking it, so many so-called "rules" of drinking tea are meaningless if you don't enjoy it.
+After all, you are the one who is drinking it.
+So many so-called "rules" of drinking tea are meaningless if you don't enjoy your own hot beverage.